MilesCranmer/vim-stream/README.md

 Do you live in a vim editor?
-Then, maybe, performing stream editing with a command-line vim would feel a little more natural than if you were to use sed or awk, and just as concise.
+Then, maybe, performing stream editing with a command-line vim would feel a little more natural than if you were to use sed or awk, but just as concise.

 ```
 cat myfile.txt | vims '%g/foo/norm O # foo comment'